-We are an open community of developers building resources for a better Web, regardless of brand, browser, or platform.
+We are an open community of developers and writers building resources for a better Web, regardless of brand, browser, or platform.
 Anyone can contribute and each person who does makes us stronger.
 Together we can continue to drive innovation on the Web to serve the greater good.
 It starts here, with you.

 Every part of MDN (from the code that makes the site work to the documentation, code samples, and demos) is created by a community of developers and writers.
 Everyone has something to offer, and we hope you'll join us!

 3 simple steps to MDN